cdaters/es7-theme-reminisce/README.md

 - **No scanlines:** Don't show scanlines (theme default).
 - **Light scanlines:** Show light scanlines over images and videos in individual system views / main menu.
 - **Dark scanlines:** Show darker scanlines over images and videos in individual system views / main menu.

-### Button set:
-Here you can choose what button style you want to see throughout Retrofix.
-By default, where available, it will display the button styles for each system selected, including a supporting colour palette.

-- **Unique (default):** Uses a button style specific to the system (default, recommended)
-- **Red/Blue/Black/Cyan/Green/Yellow buttons:** Uses a generic button style in your chosen colour across Retrofix.
-- **<system name>:** When selected Retrofix will use that button style across all of your systems.

-### Primary / Secondary button graphic:

-Retrofix uses a custom help system (english at v2 launch) that allows you to set the theme to the specific buttons you set when you configured your controller.
-That way, the button graphics in Retrofix match your configuation (either A, B, X or Y).

 ### UI modes: